 9. Capital Brutalism at the National Building Museum

-This incredible new exhibition at the National Building Museum focused on the “brutalism” architecture wave that swept over the capital during the mid-20th century.
+This incredible exhibition at the National Building Museum focuses on the “brutalism” architecture wave that swept over the capital during the mid-20th century and will only be on view through February 17th.

 Seeing the history of how this Cold War Era architectural style influenced the design and structure of the district while it was growing is one of the most unique and interesting stories that D.C. locals should take the time to learn!